Inner work is the very core and foundation of the spiritual path.

 Self-love can lend itself to being shallow or unnecessarily self-indulgent (in the wrong hands), but with the right training, self-love can go bone-deep and genuinely transform you at a core level.

-For those starting off on the inner work journey, I always recommend self-love as the best starting place.
-Without building a good relationship with yourself, the other forms of inner work listed below may be too intimidating, too difficult, or plain old detrimental for your wellbeing.
+Without building a good relationship with yourself, the other forms of inner work listed below may be too intimidating, too difficult, or just plain detrimental to your well-being.

 One of my favorite forms of self-love is mirror work.
 Mirror work quite simply involves using a mirror to clearly see your insecurities and fears.
-It also connects you with the deeper essence of yourself that is full of unconditional compassion, forgiveness, and acceptance (your Soul).
+It also connects you with the deeper essence of yourself that is full of unconditional compassion, forgiveness, and acceptance (your soul).

-Recommended reading:
+Recommended resources:

 2. Inner Child Work